 Ordering a load of logs turned out to be more complicated than we thought it would be because very few wood people sell uncut logs, and the few who do make only very local deliveries.
 We made multiple telephone calls, asked around, and followed any lead anyone gave us, but got nowhere.
 Then one day at the feed store another customer was talking about someone he knew who had just purchased a load of logs, and he was willing to try to get a telephone number from this person for us.
 That number led to another number and another number… and finally to someone who did sell logs and who would deliver them to us.

 We ordered our logs that same afternoon and they told us to expect delivery in approximately two weeks.
 We would pay $700 for a full truckload of logs, which they told us would be somewhere between seven and nine cords of wood… but that we could count on a very generous eight cords.
 To buy eight cords of pre-cut firewood would cost us $2,400, so it seemed worth the $1,700 savings to buy the logs and do the cutting and splitting ourselves.
+(The prices in this area have now risen to $500 per cord and $950 per truckload.)

 Early in the morning on delivery day we received a telephone call from the driver of the truck, who said he was on the way to our house and wanted to verify the directions.
 About an hour later the logs were here.
 It WAS a very full truckload… several of the neighbors commented on the size of the load as they waited behind the truck during the forty-five plus minutes it took until all the logs were unloaded.
 Everyone watching was impressed with the driver’s skill as he maneuvered the logs through the trees and over the ferns before gently placing them in the open area at the far end of our meadow.
 Incredibly, he managed to unload all of the logs without damaging any of the trees or leaves.

-My husband made a rough count of the logs as they came off the truck… nearly a hundred… and most of the logs were about eighteen feet long.
+We made a rough count of the logs as they came off the truck… nearly a hundred… and most of the logs were about eighteen feet long.
 With the cutting, splitting, and stacking, we had a lot of hard work ahead.
 It started to rain really hard just minutes after the logs were unloaded, and rained steadily for days… but guess what we were doing that weekend after the sun came out again!